 First Friday Guest Artists and Live Music

 A few times a year, our congregation hosts fine art and music in coordination with Harrisonburg's own Arts Council of the Valley.
-CMC is one of more than 30 local organizations that regularly host a First Fridays Downtown events to cultivate community around visual art art and music.
+CMC is one of more than 30 local organizations that regularly host a First Fridays Downtown events to cultivate a community around visual art and music.
 Some artist's work we have hosted includes:

 - Lisa Schirch and Julia Merkel's show, "The Way of Sorrow."
 Schirch explored laments, contradictions, and healing in "a tribe called Mennonite" using traditional Mennonite art forms.
 Merkel's large format drawings and sculptural objects in "Absence/Presence" drew from a profound loss.
-Together they invited viewers to reflect on identity, grief, healing and recovery.
+Together they invited viewers to reflect on identity, grief, healing, and recovery.

 - Madeline Miller's show, "Kinship", illustrated the intimate connection between trees and humans.